jodymgustafson/mezcal/readme.md

 > add(2, 3)
 5
 ```

+## Compiler
+The compiler compiles Mezcal code to StackVM assembly code.
+If you are running the same expressions
+or code over and over (e.g. graphing) then this will give the best performance.

+The compiler generates a StackVM YAML file.

+To compile a file run passing in the file to compile and optionally an output file name.
+If you don't provide an output name it will use the input file name.

+    node dist/compile.js path/to/file.mez optional/output/file.yml

+_Or_ run one of the batch files: `compile.bat` or `compile.ps`.

 ## Programming Guide
 Mezcal is a simple programming language that can be used to create custom functions and run programs.